llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 ### `DIObject`

-A `DIObject` is an abstract metadata node.

-Represents the identity of a program object used to hold data.
+A `DIObject` is an abstract metadata node that represents the identity of a program object used to hold data.
 There are several kinds of program objects.

 #### `DIVariable`